Record-breaking summit of K2 dogged by allegations that Western climbers left Pakistani man to die

 The footage showed dozens of climbers passing a gravely injured Hassan instead of coming to his rescue, Steindl told The Associated Press on Saturday.
 He alleged that the porter could have been saved if the other climbers, including Harila and her team, had given up attempts to reach the summit.

-“We know by now that this was his friend, also a Pakistani high altitude porter,” Steindl told AP.
+“We know by now that this was his friend, also a Pakistani high altitude porter,” Steindl said.
 “And what you also see in the drone footage is a line of 70 climbers marching towards the summit.”

 “There is a double standard here.
 If I or any other Westerner had been lying there, everything would have been done to save them,” Steindl said.
 “Everyone would have had to turn back to bring the injured person back down to the valley.”

-Steindl also said that July 27 was the only day in this season on which conditions were good enough for mountaineers to reach the summit of K2, which explains why there were so many climbers who were so eager to get to the top.
+Steindl also said that July 27 was the only day in this season on which conditions were good enough for mountaineers to reach the summit of K2, which explains why there were so many climbers eager to get to the top.

 “I don’t want to kind of directly blame anybody,” Steindl said.
 “I’m just saying there was no rescue operation initiated and that’s really very, very tragic because that’s actually the most normal thing one would do in a situation like that.”